canonical/cloud-init/doc/rtd/topics/boot.rst

 is rendered.
 This includes clearing of all previous (stale) configuration including persistent device naming with old mac addresses.

-This stage must block network bring-up or any stale configuration might already have been applied.
-That could have negative effects such as DHCP hooks or broadcast of an old hostname.
-It would also put the system in an odd state to recover from as it may then have to restart network devices.
+This stage must block network bring-up or any stale configuration that might have already been applied.
+Otherwise, that could have negative effects such as DHCP hooks or broadcast of an old hostname.
+It would also put the system in an odd state to recover from, as it may then have to restart network devices.

 Cloud-init then exits and expects for the continued boot of the operating